Skip to main content

 Create a Service Spec

-Define a service spec with the command to run, environment variables, and restart behavior.
+Define a service spec in a YAML file with the command to run, environment variables, and restart behavior, then create it with the CLI.

 See the Service Specs API reference for the full request and response schema.